ldellisola/ITBA/BIE-AAG/05 - Conversions.md

 7. We assign the set $F$ to the final states set of the automaton.

+The result is a non-deterministic, Homogeneous finite automaton without epsilon transitions.

 We can see now a more formal definition of the algorithm.

 <img src="Resources/05 - Convertsions/image-20201031194622538.png" alt="image-20201031194622538" style="zoom:50%;" />